 The Original 3×3 Post-it® Note

-“We didn’t want to overwhelm the document,” Art Fry later explained in interviews.
+After testing, the 3×3 inch size was chosen—large enough to write a note but small enough not to be obtrusive.
+“We didn’t want to overwhelm the document,” Fry explained.
 “The note needed to flag attention without hiding what was underneath.”

 Expanding the Family: Various Sticky Note Sizes

-As sticky notes grew in popularity, manufacturers introduced various sizes to meet different needs:
+As sticky notes became more popular, manufacturers introduced different sizes to meet various needs:

 Mini Sticky Notes (1.5×2 inches)